Complete ID Identity Theft Protection Cost & Pricing Plans 2024

 Families and Multi-User Households

-Another thing to keep in mind about Complete ID is that they charge for every user.
+Another thing to keep in mind about Complete ID is that you’re charged for every user.
 Not the end of the world by a long shot, since some services do offer “family plans” that include partners and kids.
 (In fact, Zander Insurance’s family plan is one of them.)
-But if you go with Complete ID, just remember that if you’re a two-user household, you’ll need to pay for two separate accounts.
+But just remember that if you’re a two-user household, you’ll need to pay for two separate Complete ID accounts.
 You’ll also need to pay extra for child monitoring.
 But the good news here is that Complete ID covers up to five children on one plan!

 Complete ID Savings Tiers